JFrye2Fly/PFSense-As-a-Router-Firewall/README.md

 ## Step 3 — Ping the Ubuntu VM from Kali

 - From the Kali VM (192.168.56.150), ping the Ubuntu VM (192.168.57.150).
-- Observe that traffic successfully reaches the Ubuntu VM even though it resides on a different subnet.
+- Observe that traffic successfully reaches the Ubuntu VM even though it resides on a different network.

 **Reason:**
 pfSense is acting as a **router** and has connectivity to both networks, allowing it to forward traffic between them.